 How to minimize the effect of Coronavirus on your credit standing

 - Talk to your lenders and creditors and see if any assistance is available.

 - Pay what you can.
 To avoid having late payments show up on your credit reports, try to make at least the minimum payment on accounts, or pay any amount you and the lender or creditor agree upon.

 - Consider adding a consumer statement to your credit reports.
 You can add a statement to your credit report, free of charge.
 If your statement is 400 words or less, it will be added to your credit file, and will be included each time your credit file is accessed.
 An example of a consumer statement: “Be advised that the negative accounts on my credit report are related to the Coronavirus.
 I intend to make these up as soon as I can.”

 Please send your statement in writing to Equifax, along with your name, address, date of birth and phone number.
 You will also need to provide photocopies of two valid pieces of identification.
 If you have the Equifax Unique Number from your credit report, that is also helpful.

 Equifax Canada Co.

 Montreal, Quebec H1S 2Z2

-To remove the consumer statement, you must also do so by writing to the above address or fax number.
+To remove the consumer statement, you must also do so by writing to the above address.